 Proposing development in London’s Green Belt is a lengthy, demanding and risky process but the practice demonstrated ‘Very Special Circumstances’ and provided the outstanding design required for consent to be granted.

 Planning approval was granted in 2012 and the planning gain is a new accessible meadow land overlooked by the 28 homes, five of which are affordable.
 All homes are designed to Code for Sustainable Homes Level 4.

-Consultants: Nathaniel Lichfield and Partners (Planning Consultants)
+Team: Nathaniel Lichfield and Partners (Planning)

 "Winner of a Housing Design Award in 2013."